Phone: +33 1 6072 9047

 - CASE STUDIES - Development of Food Retailing in India (C): From Farm to Fork via Supermarkets

 - WORKING PAPERS - Effect of Spillovers on Foreign versus Domestic Industry Leadership in a Developing Economy

-- BOOK CHAPTERS - The Dynamics of Firm Level Adjustment to Trade Liberalization - Harvard Business School Press
+- BOOK CHAPTERS - The Dynamics of Firm Level Adjustment to Trade Liberalization - Harvard University Press